Injecting Falsehoods: Adversarial Man-in-the-Middle Attacks Undermining Factual Recall in LLMs: Experiments

 \subsection{{Experimental Setup}}

-\textbf{Models and Datasets.} We select GPT-4o, GPT-4o-mini, LLaMA-2-13B, Mistral-7B, and Phi-3.5-mini to ensure comprehensive coverage across a diverse range of LLMs.\footnote{Specifically, we use the following checkpoints: gpt-4o and gpt-4o-mini (accessed via the OpenAI API), Llama-2-13b-chat-hf, Mistral-7B-Instruct-v0.3, and Phi-3.5-mini-instruct (accessed via Huggingface).} We evaluate their performances using three QA datasets: TriviaQA \cite{joshi2017triviaqa}, HotpotQA \cite{yang-etal-2018-hotpotqa}, and Natural Questions \cite{kwiatkowski-etal-2019-natural}.
+\textbf{Models and Datasets.} We select GPT-4o, GPT-4o-mini, LLaMA-2-13B, LLaMA-3-8B, Mistral-Nemo-12B, Mistral-7B, and Phi-3.5-mini to ensure comprehensive coverage across a diverse range of LLMs.\footnote{Specifically, we use the following checkpoints: gpt-4o and gpt-4o-mini (accessed via the OpenAI API), Llama-2-13b-chat-hf, Llama-3.1-8B-Instruct, Mistral-Nemo-Instruct-2407, Mistral-7B-Instruct-v0.3, and Phi-3.5-mini-instruct (accessed via Huggingface).} We evaluate their performances using three QA datasets: TriviaQA \cite{joshi2017triviaqa}, HotpotQA \cite{yang-etal-2018-hotpotqa}, and Natural Questions \cite{kwiatkowski-etal-2019-natural}.
 Although the original datasets may include context to assist in answer retrieval, we adjust them for a closed-book evaluation, presenting only the questions without supplementary information.

 For $\beta$- and \GAMMA, we construct our own dataset with factually adversarial samples regarding the questions in TriviaQA, HotpotQA, and Natural Questions.
 Given a question $q$ and the correct answer $a$, we prompt GPT-4o to generate a context sentence $c$ which contains the information to answer $q$ correctly.
 Then, we modify $c$ into $c_{adv}$ such that $a$ is swapped out by a false piece of information $a_{adv}$, maintaining the entity type.
 For example, if the originally constructed $c$ is \textit{``Angola gained independence from \underline{Portugal} in 1975''} with $a$ = \textit{``Portugal''}, $c_{adv}$ could be \textit{``Angola gained independence from \underline{Spain} in 1975''}, with $a_{adv}$ = \textit{``Spain''}.
 Since \GAMMA uses irrelevant contexts, we simply choose a $c_{adv}$ randomly from another question, such that it becomes noise w.r.t. the question at hand.
 Our factually adversarial dataset contains 3000 samples, i.e., 1000 samples per original dataset.
+For more details about the construction of the dataset, see \Cref{app:c_dataset}.